ahoff314/Linux-Server-Configuration/README.md

 When in doubt, troubleshoot it out:

-`sudo tail -10 /var/log/apache2/error.log` to see last 10 error messages.
+`sudo tail -10 /var/log/apache2/error.log` to see the last 10 error messages.

  It is also helpful to run `sudo service apache2 restart` and `sudo service postgresql restart` after making changes.